ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-11-28-maintaining-my-van.md

 ## Servicing the engine

 While regularly changing the oil and the filter, the official workshop manual also suggests to check and adjust the valve clearances to make sure the engine runs smoothly.
-I was very existed to open to engine for the first time.
+I was very excited when opening the engine cover for the first time.

 ![Engine without the cylinder head cover](/assets/images/IMG_5688.jpg)